How to Prevent Leg Pain on Planes and Long Trips

 Ask Your Doctor About Taking Aspirin or a Clot Inhibitor

-If you’re in a high-risk category, consider checking with your doctor about taking low-dose aspirin or a clot-inhibiting drug.
-In one study, 3.6% of high-risk participants who took 400 mg of aspirin daily for three days before a long-distance plane flight developed blood clots compared to 4.8% in the control group[5].
-Another group received the clot-inhibiting drug heparin.
-In that group, there were no instances of deep vein thrombosis and one occurrence of superficial thrombosis.
+In one study, 3.6% of high-risk participants who took 400 mg of aspirin daily for three days before a long-distance plane flight developed blood clots compared to 4.8% in the control group.
+In the same study, another group received the clot-inhibiting drug heparin.
+In that group, there were no instances of deep vein thrombosis

 References